Budgeting Basics | How Having an Emergency Fund Creates a Buffer

 Yesterday was a crazy day.
 Major rain storms.
 Tornado warnings.
 Our friends’ basement flooded.
-Our two year old got into a safety-locked container of oil-based paint and “painted” herself and the interior of our Camry.
+Our two year old got into a safety-locked container of oil-based paint and “painted” herself and the interior of our silver Camry green.
 (Don’t ask how that happened.)

 While she was wrecking havoc out in our car, our six year old was doing damage inside.
-He swung open the back French door too hard and smashed it into the corner of the fireplace, splintering the inside pain of glass into a bajillion pieces.
+He swung open the back door from our deck into our house a little too hard.
+The French door’s glass pane slammed it into the corner of our brick fireplace, splintering the inner pane into a bajillion pieces.

-Given the torrential downfalls we were experiencing, the only good news was that the glass was double-pane and we didn’t end up with a living room full of water.
+Given the torrential downfalls we were experiencing, the only good news was that the door’s glass was double-paned and the outer pane was somehow spared.
+This thankfully meant we didn’t end up with a living room full of water.

-If we find ourselves in a situation that makes us consider dipping into our emergency fund, we have to be double – and TRIPLE – sure that we (a) really need to spend that money NOW and (b) can’t figure out any other way to pay for it.
+If we find ourselves in a situation that makes us consider dipping into our emergency fund, we always make double and then triple sure that (a) we really need to spend that money NOW and (b) we can’t figure out any other way to pay for it.

 After my heart stopped pounding, my next thought was, sheesh – there goes $1000 for a new oven.